Plasmodesma: Desmotubule

 The desmotubule is a tube of appressed (flattened) endoplasmic reticulum that runs between two adjacent cells.
 Some molecules are known to be transported through this channel, but it is not thought to be the main route for plasmodesmatal transport.

-Around the desmotubule and the plasma membrane areas of an electron dense material have been seen, often joined together by spoke-like structures that seem to split the plasmodesma into smaller channels.
+Around the desmotubule and the plasma membrane areas of an electron dense material have been seen, often joined by spoke-like structures that seem to split the plasmodesma into smaller channels.
 These structures may be composed of myosin and actin, which are part of the cell's cytoskeleton.
 If this is the case these proteins could be used in the selective transport of large molecules between the two cells.